How Much Horsepower Does A Turbo Add?

 Engine Replacement Cost

-It would be foolhardy to try without modifying certain cars to an extreme extent.
+It would be reckless to try without modifying certain cars to an extreme extent.

 For example, if you drive a car with a 1.0-liter I4, don’t bother.
 The engine is too small to handle a sudden increase in force.
 You’ll only gain horsepower in the single digits, and the trade-off?
 Probably serious engine problems.